 - Order management tools including ability to export order history to CSV

 Big Cartel’s themes are also easy to edit, either by using the simple editor or by editing the raw files.
-However, the free design options are limited to twelve customizable themes.
-Using the editor, it’s a cinch to change colors, logos, and fonts—Big Cartel actually has a very wide range of fonts to choose from.
+However, the free design options are limited to thirteen customizable themes.
+Using the editor, it’s a cinch to change colors, logos, and fonts—Big Cartel actually has a wide range of fonts to choose from.
 But when it comes to using anything other than the basic themes, you’re pretty much on your own.
 I guess whether this would work for you comes down to how customized you want your website to be and or whether you’re willing to hire a developer to make that happen.
-Visit Big Cartel’s custom theme help page for some FAQs on design.
+Visit Big Cartel’s Help pages for some guidance on design.

 Integrations and Add-Ons

-Shopify’s app store has tons of extras, once again blowing Big Cartel out of the water.
-The store includes hundreds of add-ons, ranging from inventory and shipping integrations to marketing and social media tools.
+Shopify’s app store has 1500+ integrations, once again blowing Big Cartel out of the water.
+The store includes add-ons ranging from inventory and shipping integrations to marketing and social media tools.
 Shopify’s iPhone and Android apps are also well reviewed.
 The negative side of all these useful Shopify add-ons and integrations is that they can really add up, meaning that the cost of creating your perfect store on Shopify might break your budget if you’re not careful.

-Big Cartel provides far fewer apps and integrations than Shopify, but a couple cool things to check out are the Facebook app that allows you to integrate your shop into your established Facebook presence and the iPhone checkout app.
-If it’s important for you to have a strong app for mobile POS purposes and to manage your store on your phone, I would be remiss not to tell you that Shopify’s app has better reviews.
+Big Cartel provides far fewer apps and integrations than Shopify, but a couple cool things to check out are the Facebook app that allows you to integrate your shop into your established Facebook presence and the iPhone admin app.
+If it’s important for you to have a strong app for mobile POS purposes and to manage your store on your phone.

-Shopify is compatible with more than 70 gateways, including all the major credit cards and PayPal.
+Shopify is compatible with more than 100 gateways, including all of the most popular options.
 There is a very good chance that Shopify will work with your credit card processor of choice.
 Shopify also offers its own in-house credit card processor, Shopify Payments.
 If you use Shopify Payments, you won’t have to pay those 0.5%-2.0% transaction fees on your monthly plan (though you will still have to pay payment processor fees).

 Customer Service and Technical Support

 Shopify’s 24/7 customer and technical support is hard to beat.
-Shopify offers live chat support, email support, a support center, a discussion forum, and a wiki page in addition to their eCommerce University online support resources.
+Shopify offers live chat support, email support, a support center, and a discussion forum in addition to their eCommerce University online support resources.
 You also have access to invaluable phone support.
 You can find Shopify on Facebook and Twitter.

 As with just about all of Big Cartel’s services, customer support options are limited and somewhat bare-bones.
-Big Cartel offers email support during business hours, but they have no live phone or even chat support (bummer).
-However, they do respond to customer inquiries on Twitter (@bigcartel), even on weekends.
+Big Cartel offers email support during business hours, but they have no phone or even chat support (bummer).
+However, they do respond to customer inquiries on Twitter (@bigcartel).
 Pretty much the only other support channel is the help site.